technicaltidbits/hylia/src/index.md

 socialImage: ''
 ---

-Deanna is a technical writer and Oxford comma-loving aficinado.
-I focus on finding ways to make writing clear and accessible to create a positive user experience [TO DO].
+I'm a technical writer and Oxford comma-loving aficinado.
+I'm all about finding ways to make writing clear and accessible to improve user experience.

 Technical Tidbits is home to various thought sketches and tutorials related to technical communication and UX/UI design.